MFA in Creative Writing

 The Irish Writers Centre

-- serves as a space for programme events and presentations,
+- The Centre serves as a space for programme events and presentations,

 - facilitates MFA students in establishing contacts with agents, publishers and other key figures in the publishing industry.